pinobatch/numism/docs/nes_emu_testing.md

 and PocketNES 2013-07-01.
 Other emulators I'd like to test include NESticle, loopyNES, NESten, rew., RockNES, and puNES.

-Unlike No$gmb, No$nes takes a ROM on the command line.
-However, the ROM path must be an absolute path with backslashes:
+Unlike No$gmb, No$nes takes a ROM path on the command line.
+It must be an absolute path with backslashes.
+Save this as `~/.local/bin/nones`, edit it to correspond to the path on your system, and make it executable (`chmod +x ~/.local/bin/nones`).
 ```
+#!/bin/sh
-wine path/to/NO\$NES.EXE `winepath -w path/to/numism.nes`
+wine '/path/to/NO$NES.EXE' $(winepath -w $1)
 ```

+As with Mesen-S, Mesen is run in Mono 6.10 to avoid a regression that breaks preferences dialogs.

 PocketNES v7a and later require an extended 48-byte header before the iNES header.
 ROM builders are expected to follow this format